Mary Nolan: Stage career

 After the grand jury hearing, Tinney decided to leave New York to perform in vaudeville in England.
 In early August 1924, he booked a trip on the Columbus ocean liner.
 Two days before Tinney was set to leave, he and Nolan reconciled and were photographed together outside of a Broadway theatre.
-Tinney smashed the camera of the photographer who took their photo and was later sued for assault.
+Tinney smashed the camera of the photographer who took their photo, and he was sued for assault.
 In order to avoid reporters, Tinney decided to board the Columbus the day before his scheduled departure.
 While waiting to board the ship on August 5, Tinney was served with papers informing him that his wife Edna Davenport had filed for legal separation.
 At 8 a.m. the following morning, Nolan showed up to bid Tinney farewell.
 The two stayed in Tinney's cabin to avoid reporters.
 Nolan had to be physically escorted off the ship after ignoring the departure whistle.
 Nolan wept as she watched the Columbus depart and told reporters on hand that she was still in love with Tinney.
 She stated that Tinney was "the only thing in my life.
 I know it.
 You know it.
 So why should I beat around the bush?"
 Nolan's tearful goodbye to Tinney was covered by the media which prompted Florenz Ziegfeld, who disliked negative publicity, to fire Nolan later that day.
 Ziegfeld said that he fired Nolan because she had promised to end her relationship with Tinney.
-He added, "She broke her promise and I discharged her on account of the notoriety and also to prevent a possible disruption of the morale of my cast."
+He added "She broke her promise and I discharged her on account of the notoriety and also to prevent a possible disruption of the morale of my cast."

 On September 20, 1924, Nolan set sail for France where she was scheduled to appear in vaudeville.
 She made her way to London in October, where she reunited with Frank Tinney.
 By December 1924, Tinney had resumed drinking and began to physically abuse her again.
 In early 1925, Nolan finally ended their relationship.
 She then traveled to Germany, where she worked in films for the next two years.

 German films

 While in Germany, Nolan performed under the name Imogene Robertson.
 Her first German film was Verborgene Gluten, released in 1925.
 Later that year, she appeared in Die Feuertänzerin for Universum Film AG.
-She received good reviews for her work in the film which prompted UFA to offer her a contract for $1,500 per week.
-Nolan worked steadily in Germany from 1925 to 1927, and continued to receive favorable reviews for her acting.
+She received good reviews for her work in the film, which prompted UFA to offer her a contract for $1,500 per week.
+Nolan worked steadily in Germany from 1925 to 1927, and she continued to receive favorable reviews for her acting.
 While in Germany, she received offers from Hollywood producers to appear in American films but turned them down.
 She finally relented after Joseph M. Schenck offered her a contract with United Artists.
 She returned to the United States in January 1927.